Please click here for a full list of publications on Dr. Erin Hennes's Google Scholar profile.

 Lane, S. P., & Hennes, E. P. (2018).
 Power struggles: Estimating sample size for multilevel relationships research.
 Journal of Social and Personal Relationships, 35, 7-31.

-Areas of Expertise: social psychology, political psychology, environmental psychology, social justice, climate change, motivated information processing, motivated cognition, motivated reasoning, ideology, system justification theory, intergroup relations, stereotypes and prejudice, diversity interventions, quantitative methods, best practices, replicability, power analysis.
+Areas of Expertise: social psychology, political psychology, environmental psychology, social justice, climate change, motivated information processing, motivated cognition, motivated reasoning, ideology, system justification theory, intergroup relations, stereotypes and prejudice, diversity interventions, quantitative methods, best practice, replicability, power analysis